How to SalesForce

 4. Add the Extension: Select “Add to Chrome” or “Add to Firefox” to install the extension.

-5. Confirm Installation: Ad adhere to the instructions to finish the installation procedure.
+5. Confirm Installation: Adhere to the instructions to finish the installation procedure.

 Step 2: Proceed to Salesforce Inspector